Rebalancing investments

 In finance and investing, rebalancing of investments (or constant mix) is a strategy of bringing a portfolio that has deviated away from one's target asset allocation back into line.
 This can be implemented by transferring assets, that is, selling investments of an asset class that is overweight and using the money to buy investments in a class that is underweight, but it also applies to adding or removing money from a portfolio, that is, putting new money into an underweight class, or making withdrawals from an overweight class.

-Rebalancing of investment is a concave trading strategy; as opposed to constant proportion portfolio insurance (CPPI), which has convex payoff characteristic.

 History

 Now a commonplace strategy, rebalancing can be traced back to the 1940s and was pioneered by Sir John Templeton, among others.
-Templeton used an early version of Cyclically adjusted price-to-earnings ratio to estimate valuations for the overall U.S. stock market.
+Templeton used an early version of the cyclically adjusted price-to-earnings ratio to estimate valuations for the overall U.S. stock market.
 Based on the theory that high stock valuations led to lower expected return on investment over the next few years, Templeton allocated a greater percentage of a portfolio to stocks when valuations were low, and a higher percentage of the portfolio to bonds and cash when valuations became elevated.

 Rebalancing to control risk

 The investments in a portfolio will perform according to the market.
 As time goes on, a portfolio's current asset allocation will drift away from an investor's original target asset allocation (i.e., their preferred level of risk exposure).
 If left unadjusted, the portfolio will either become too risky, or too conservative.
 If it becomes too risky, that will tend to increase long-term returns, which is desirable.
-But when the excessive risks show up in the short term, the investor might have a tendency to do the worst possible thing at the worst possible time (i.e., sell at the bottom), thus dramatically diminishing their ending wealth.
+But when the excessive risks show up in the short term, the investor might have a tendency to do the worst possible thing at the worst possible time (i.e., sell at the bottom), thus diminishing their ending wealth.
 If the portfolio is allowed to drift to a too conservative status, then excessive short-term risk is less likely, which is desirable.
 However, long-term returns would also tend to be lower than desired.
 It is best to maintain a portfolio's risk profile reasonably close to an investor's level of risk tolerance.

-The goal of rebalancing is to move the current asset allocation back in line to the originally planned asset allocation (i.e., their preferred level of risk exposure).
-This rebalancing strategy is specifically known as a Constant-Mix Strategy and is one of the four main dynamic strategies for asset allocation.
-The other three strategies are 1) Buy-and-Hold, 2) Constant-Proportion and 3) Option-Based Portfolio Insurance.
+The goal of rebalancing is to move the current asset allocation back in line to the originally planned asset allocation.
+This rebalancing strategy is specifically known as a constant-mix strategy and is one of the four main dynamic strategies for asset allocation.
+The other three strategies are 1) buy and hold, 2) constant proportion and 3) option-based portfolio insurance.